pupil-labs/pupil-docs/alpha-lab/phone-neon/index.md

 Upon reviewing the recording, Neon demonstrated good accuracy in capturing gaze behaviour, offering a useful high-level overview of the wearer's focal points.

 Another very useful facet of this tool is its ability to generate a CSV file containing gaze data mapped onto the screen, represented in 2D x, y coordinates.
-This feature opens avenues for extensive customisation and more in-depth analysis, which we don’t cover here.
+Although this feature is beyond the scope of the present article, it opens avenues for extensive customisation and more in-depth analysis, such as creating dynamic heatmaps overlaid on the screen recording.

 ## Let’s Wrap It Up!

-Overall, we were impressed by Neon's capability to effectively characterise viewing behaviour on mobile apps, especially considering its calibration-free nature.
+In this article, we assessed whether Neon is capable of characterizing viewing behaviour on mobile apps.
 The techniques outlined in this tutorial are not confined to our specific application; they hold significant value for various UI/UX and neuromarketing research endeavours.
 By integrating Neon with the methodologies discussed here, researchers can acquire invaluable insights into user engagement.

 Curious about how Neon can fit into your work?
 Need assistance in implementing your own analysis pipelines?
 Reach out to us [by email](mailto:info@pupil-labs.com) or visit our [Support Page](https://pupil-labs.com/products/support/)!